SocialBeats/.github/profile/README.md

 ## 📌 What we do

 This is a project for the [Cloud, Data Engineering  and IT Management Master from University Of Seville](https://www.master.us.es/ingsof/).
 We focus on developing a proffesional microservices application.
-Soundbeats is a beat management tool, which simulates an opensource project and it is open to everyones contribution.
+Socialbeats is a beat management tool, which simulates an opensource project and it is open to everyones contribution.

 ---